SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-Honestly, I was _really_ suprised they worried so much about a human trial, in spite of the fact that _this very committee_ handles flu vaccine updates every year in this same way.
+Honestly, I was _really_ surprised they worried so much about a human trial, in spite of the fact that _this very committee_ handles flu vaccine updates every year in this same way.
 I just don't get why that's not a compelling argument.
-But the single "No" vote was from Pablo Sánchez, a professor of pediatrics at OSU, who really wanted a clinical trial no matter hat the cost of delay.
+But the single "No" vote was from Pablo Sánchez, a professor of pediatrics at OSU, who really wanted a clinical trial no matter what the cost of delay.
 (It would take until at least late November.)

 Still, we seem to have converged to the right place.